InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 ## Solution

-The host team needs to be clear on the benefit of providing company-public, archived, searchable, linkable communication channels that are free to subscribe to by anyone in the company.
+The host team needs to be clear on the benefit of providing company-public, archived, searchable, linkable communication channels that anyone in the company can subscribe to.

 The goal when streamlining communication channels for InnerSource projects should be to align communication around topics, not around certain sets of